 This guide on the Dominion Theatre seating plan will help you find good seats in the house - both in terms of the view and value for money.
-Get real-time seat availability and pricing, and find the best seats for Bat Out of Hell.
+Get real-time seat availability and pricing, and find the best seats for White Christmas.

 Navigating The Dominion Theatre Seating Plan

-Dominion Theatre - Bat Out of Hell Ticket Prices
+Dominion Theatre - The Prince of Egypt Ticket Prices

 Dominion Theatre - Recommended Seats